zhijing-jin/nlp-phd-global-equality/README.md

 This repo originates with a wish to promote **Global Equality** for people who want to do a PhD in NLP, following the idea that mentorship programs are an effective way to fight against segregation, according to [The Human Networks](https://www.youtube.com/watch?v=2C5jrYlVHJQ&t=1753s) (Jackson, 2019).
 Specifically, we wish people from all over the world and with all types of backgrounds can share the same source of information, so that success will be a reward to those who are determined and hardworking, regardless of external contrainsts.

-One non-negligible reason for success is **access to information**, such as (1) knowing what a PhD in NLP is like, (2) knowing what top grad schools look for when reviewing PhD applications, (3) broadening your horizon of what is _good work_, (4) knowing how careers in NLP in both academia and industry are like, and many others.
+One non-negligible reason for success is **access to information**, such as (1) knowing what a PhD in NLP is like, (2) knowing what top grad schools look for when reviewing PhD applications, (3) broadening your horizon of what is _good work_, (4) knowing how careers in NLP in both academia and industry are, and many others.

 **Contributor:** [Zhijing Jin](http://zhijing-jin.com) (PhD student in NLP at Max Planck Institute & ETH, co-organizer of the [ACL Year-Round Mentorship Program](https://acl-mentorship.github.io)).